omahs/flutter/engine/src/flutter/impeller/docs/babys_first_triangle.md

 > [!TIP]
 > When you decide what to render, it is usually a good idea to start writing the shaders first.
 It will give you an overview of the inputs you are going to provide to the shaders.
 The shader compiler will then generate the necessary interfaces.
 You then just wire it up in code with the niceties of code completion and such.
 Impeller wants you to work this way and the compiler will help you.

 Shaders define the programmable stages of a pipeline.
-We are going to be define a vertex and fragment shader for our triangle.
+We are going to define a vertex and fragment shader for our triangle.

 The job of a vertex shader is to transform the vertices of our triangle into [normalized device coordinates](coordinate_system.md) (NDC).
 The rasterizer will then take these coordinates and convert them to 2D coordinates in the framebuffer.